In this article

 This article covers the process of checking if your domain uses SPF (Sender Policy Framework) records, and how to update those records to work with your Arlo platform.
 All of the steps involved are done outside of Arlo and require knowledge of and access to edit your domain settings.
-Please review this article and make any required changes before your platform goes live to the public to make sure email from your platform is delivered properly.
+Please review this article and make any required changes before your platform goes live to the public to make sure emails from your platform are delivered properly.

 You need to find your existing domain SPF record, and update it to include the Arlo SPF reference (underscore inclusive):